 What is pizza a portafoglio

-How do you eat a pizza a portafoglio
+How do you eat pizza a portafoglio

 Where to eat pizza a portafoglio in Naples